Municipality

 Well Description

-- There are three municipal wells located in the Clinton.
+- There are three municipal groundwater wells in Clinton.

 Where Does the Water Come From?